Billions spent on ads encouraging minority youth to drink sugar-laden beverages despite health consequences - KEYT | KCOY

 “If beverage companies want to seriously assert that Black Lives Matter, they would stop bombarding Black and Latinx kids and youth with ads for their unhealthy products,” Boyd added.

-Instead, companies should “promote more images of these communities consuming foods and beverages that are more in line with good health and wellness,” said New York University School of Medicine’s Cassidy.
+Instead, companies should “promote more images of these communities consuming foods and beverages that are more in line with good health and wellness,” said NYU Langone Health’s Cassidy.

 “The world is opening its eyes to structural racism, and everyone is watching how companies respond,” Cassidy said.